Dagovax/Rome-Total-War-Tools-and-Features/RTW.CampaignTools/readme.md

 This is the main window where you can see your <i>map_regions.tga</i>.
 You can click the regions and get the region information.
 Note that the current version is view-only, meaning that you can not edit stuff with this tool.

 ## Change Log
+<i><b>Version 1.0.10</b></i>
+- Added map_heights.tga read support
+- Added map_ground_types.tga read support
+- Added descr_climates.txt read support
+- Added map_climates.tga read support
+- Added map_features.tga read support
+- Tool now starts in main window.
+You can change settings there before loading a campaign
+- Added <b>Settings -> Campaign -> Skip Border Calculation</b>.
+If you check this setting, loading the campaign files will skip border calculation process, which will save a lot of calculation time, but will result in missing borders.
+- Added <b>Display -> Overlay -> map_features.tga -> Hide Black Pixels</b>
+- Added a new `Overlay` tab wich shows you the (scaled down) version of the map files.
+- Added <b>Campaign -> Fix -> Create corrected_regions.tga</b>.
+In case you do not have a faulty map_heights.tga, this will generate a `corrected_regions.tga`, like how OG engine did.
+This is still beta
+- Added <b>Campaign -> Maps -> ... -> Export scaled image</b>.
+This is super usefull.
+This will exports a map_heights, map_ground_types or map_climate with the same size as your map_regions.tga file.
+Exactly how the engine also processes the tiles on the map.
+So perfect to use as overlay in your photoshop psd files, to check if you are placing settlements on correct tiles!
+- Reworked Trade Resource tab.
+Icons will be loaded as well, if you check <b>Display -> Resources -> Render Images</b>.
+With this checked, if you select a resource, the position on the map will be marked with the resource icon (even when not in region highlight mode.

 <i><b>Version 1.0.9</b></i>
 - Fixed the issue where disabled quantity resources were not being read at all
 - Fixed the reload mechanism not working on descr_strat.txt